georgiahope/cs499-group4/Deliverables/D7 - Peer Review.md

 # D6.
 Peer Review
 ## Summary
 give a neutral description of what you think the paper is about, why the problem is important, and what the authors have done

+The paper *Analyzing Pull Requests to Identify Spam Bots* focuses on the problem that Github has an increasing number of spam bots which disrupt general workflow of projects and results in poor code quality.
 ## Strengths and Weaknesses
 ## Detailed Comments
 ### Grading Criteria